Little Nightmares 3: Everything we know so far about the new horror game from Supermassive

 We've gotten a helping of Little Nightmares 3 trailers following its initial reveal.
 With an announcement trailer (which you can watch above) giving us our first look at the new protagonists of the adventure, we also got to see various obstacles they'll face in the dark world, with teases of different locations and a very ominous mirror.

-Little Nightmares 3 story follows protagonists Low and Alone, two young children who became best friends when they encountered each other in a "lonely nightmare".
-As they get lost in the frightening world of Nowhere, they'll have to work together to try and find a way out together, or risk being condemned to a "fate worse than death".
+The Little Nightmares 3 story follows protagonists Low and Alone, two young children who became best friends when they encountered each other in a "lonely nightmare".
+Set again in the frightening universe of Nowhere, the two best friends are trapped in a place called the Spiral (a cluster of disturbing locations) and they'll have to work together to try and find a way out, or risk being condemned to a "fate worse than death".

 With emphasis once again put on the idea that you'll be entering a world "not made for children", Little Nightmares 3 looks set to build on the chilling atmosphere of games past, and of course, just like any number of the best horror games, you can expect to face some unsettling figures that won't be giving you a warm welcome in Low and Alone's shoes.